 4.1.
-Installation of the Micro-SIM Card
+Installation of the Mini-SIM Card

-Two Micro-SIM card can be inserted in a NB1601 router.
-To install the SIM cards, you will have to remove the SIM cover first.
-The SIM card connector has a push to insert, push to eject mechanism.
-So just push the SIM card into the connector until it's fix.
-The cover should be closed again afterwards.
+One Mini-SIM cards can be inserted in a NB1600 router.
+To install a SIM card, you will have to remove the SIM cover first.
+The card holder is opened by sliding it slightly until it shifts up.
+You can now insert the SIM card, press the holder and shift it back until it is locked.
+Ensure to have the contacts placed correctly, otherwise the holder will not lock.
+The cover has to be closed again afterwards.